-The emerald ash borer has caused the death of approximately 25 million ash trees in less than a decade.
+The emerald ash borer has caused the death of approximately 60 million ash trees in just over a decade.
 First discovered in Michigan in 2002, it has spread to more than 25 states and Canadian provinces.

 Adult emerald ash borers eat ash leaves, but don't do as much damage as the larvae, which eat the inner bark.
 The destruction of the bark eventually kills the trees.

 See more photos and learn about emerald ash borers.